.avif)

 Step 4: Create Events in Nector

-Once the integration is enabled, the merchant can move to the Events tab inside Nector and create an event that should be sent to Mailchimp.
+Once the integration is enabled, the merchant can move to the Events tab inside Nector and create an event that should be sent to Mailchimp, such as Wallet Coins Rewarded.

 Step 5: Send a Test Event